-The Local Plan sets a guiding framework, and there is a need for a more detailed plan for how any new development will work.
+We have been doing a lot of technical studies to show the impact that future development will have on our roads, rail network, cycle work.
 Where possible, this should include the aspirations of the local community along with building on local knowledge of areas and their needs.
 To do this, work will take place to develop a 'master plan.'
-A master plan shows the layout and design but also enables us to set out specific requirements, such as standards and type of houses we want and need and what physical elements can help create the sense of place and community.
-You have told us about a range of things that are important to you:
+A master plan shows the layout and design but also enables us to set out specific requirements, such as standards and type of houses we want and need and what physical elements can help create the sense of place and